Pseudonym: Online activity

 The continuum of unlinkability can also be seen, in part, on Wikipedia.
 Some registered users make no attempt to disguise their real identities (for example, by placing their real name on their user page).
-The pseudonym of unregistered users is their IP address, which can, in many cases, easily be linked to them.
+Until November 4, 2025, the pseudonym of unregistered users is their IP address, which can, in many cases, easily be linked to them.
+As a result, after the date in question, temporary accounts were invented and implemented on English Wikipedia.
 Other registered users prefer to remain anonymous, and do not disclose identifying information.
 However, in certain cases, permits system administrators to consult the server logs to determine the IP address, and perhaps the true name, of a registered user.
 It is possible, in theory, to create an unlinkable Wikipedia pseudonym by using an Open proxy, a web server that disguises the user's IP address.
 But most open proxy addresses are blocked indefinitely due to their frequent use by vandals.
 Additionally, Wikipedia's public record of a user's interest areas, writing style, and argumentative positions may still establish an identifiable pattern.

 System operators (sysops) at sites offering pseudonymity, such as Wikipedia, are not likely to build unlinkability into their systems, as this would render them unable to obtain information about abusive users quickly enough to stop vandalism and other undesirable behaviors.
 Law enforcement personnel, fearing an avalanche of illegal behavior, are equally unenthusiastic.
 Still, some users and privacy activists like the American Civil Liberties Union believe that Internet users deserve stronger pseudonymity so that they can protect themselves against identity theft, illegal government surveillance, stalking, and other unwelcome consequences of Internet use (including unintentional disclosures of their personal information and doxing, as discussed in the next section).
 Their views are supported by laws in some nations (such as Canada) that guarantee citizens a right to speak using a pseudonym.
 This right does not, however, give citizens the right to demand publication of pseudonymous speech on equipment they do not own.